The Hunted: Escaping the Clutches of Probation Violation

 4. Possible Consequences

 When you have a warrant for probation violation, the potential consequences can be severe.
-The court has several options available to address the violation, including:
+The court has several available to address the violation, including:

-Probation Revocation: If the court to revoke your probation, you will be required to serve the remainder of your original sentence in prison.
+Probation Revocation: If the court decides to revoke your probation, you will be required to serve the remainder of your original sentence in prison.

 Additional Conditions: The court may impose additional conditions on your probation, such as attending drug rehabilitation programs, completing educational courses, or maintaining steady employment.